Contact temporal network during motility induced phase separation: Results and Discussion

 \subsection{One-phase region: Random Graph}

-In the single-phase region, the node degree distribution is well described by a Gaussian function for every time window $W_i$ (see Fig.~\ref{fig:3}(a) and (b)), implying that the underlying contact network is effectively random, as expected for a gas-like phase.
-We capture this {\it active gas} behavior with the phenomenological law distribution

-where the mean degree $\mu(\phi,\mathrm{Pe},W)$ and the standard deviation $\sigma_{\mathrm{st}}(\phi,\mathrm{Pe},W)$ depend (in principle) on the packing fraction $\phi$, the Péclet number $\mathrm{Pe}$, and the observation window $W$.
-A closed-form expression for $\mu$ and $\sigma_{\rm st}$ using statistical principles is beyond the scope of the present work, but will be essential for a quantitative link between active matter and complex network theory.
-The red diamonds that track the peak of $P(k)$ in collapse for both values of $\mathrm{Pe}$ explored ($10$ and $120$ for Fig.~\ref{fig:3}(a) and (b), respectively) and shift to larger $k$ as $W$ grows, reflecting the expected increase in the average number of encounters.
-To benchmark these results, we simulate a {\it pure gas} in which particles undergo only translational diffusion with $D_T=100$, i.e., without self-propulsion or rotational diffusion.
-Figure~\ref{fig:3}(c) shows that its degree distribution coincides with that of the active gas when their effective diffusion coefficients match, here $D_{\text{gas}}=D_T=D_{\mathrm{eff}}=u_0^{2}t_r/2$ (corresponding to $\mathrm{Pe}\simeq 54$ or $u_0\simeq 5.5$).
+In the single-phase region, the node degree distribution follows a Gaussian function for every time window $W_i$ (see Fig.\ref{fig:3}(a) and (b), where we truncate the tails with zero probability to make the panels clearer).
+To benchmark these results, we simulate a \textit{pure gas} in which particles undergo only translational diffusion with $D_t = 100$, i.e., without self-propulsion or rotational diffusion.
+Figure~\ref{fig:3}(c) shows that its degree distribution coincides with that of the active gas during the single phase.
+We capture this \textit{active gas} behavior with the phenomenological degree distribution,